phac-nml/irida/doc/user/tutorials/refseq_masher/index.md

 ![refseq-settings]

 To edit an analysis name, please select the Pencil icon next to the analysis name.
-Once you have edited the analysis name, pressing the `ENTER` key on your keyboard or clicking anywhere on the page will update the name.
-To cancel editing a name you can either hit the `ESC` key on your keyboard or if the name has not been changed you can also click anywhere on the page.
+Once you have edited the analysis name, pressing the `ENTER` key on your keyboard or clicking anywhere outside of the text box will update the name.
+To cancel editing a name you can either hit the `ESC` key on your keyboard or if the name has not been changed you can also click anywhere outside of the text box.

 ![refseq-settings-edit-name]